 Any medical professional that deals with patients on a daily basis should get medical malpractice insurance.
 In our highly litigious society, a lawsuit by a disgruntled patient could cost you a fortune or even your career.
 So make sure that you have the right medical cover for your profession.

-MMI 4u provides an insurance policy on a "claims made" basis, which means that it responds to claims that are first made against you and notified to insurers during the period of the policy and the run‐off period.
+MMI 4u normally provides an insurance policy on a "claims made" basis, which means that it responds to claims that are first made against you and notified to insurers during the period of the policy and the run‐off period.
+We also pro

 Just like with previously declined cover, we offer specialist policies for people who have had previous claims or disciplinary actions.
 We believe no matter what the scenario, everyone has the right to work and have a second chance.